Alejogb1/job-board/blog-data/geomerrorbar-width-customization-ggplot2.md

     geom_errorbar()

 ```
-Okay you see the problem the error bars extend across the points not what you want right.
+ you see the problem the error bars extend across the points not what you want right.
 So lets add the `width` argument to `geom_errorbar` and check the result.

 ```R
 ggplot(data, aes(x = group, y = value, ymin = value - error, ymax = value + error)) +